-The Uniform Assessment System (UAS-NY) is used to initially and annually re-evaluate an individual's level of care and supports eligibility for waiver services.
+The Uniform Assessment System (UAS-NY/Community Health Assessment) is used to initially and annually re-evaluate an individual's level of care and supports eligibility for waiver services.
 UAS-NY evaluates an individual's health condition, functional status, cognition, strengths, care needs and preferences.
 The UAS-NY application establishes a unique record for an individual.
 In one electronic record, health care providers have access to an individual's demographic information, residential and service delivery addresses, assessment information and assessment outcome information.
 The UAS-NY Community Assessment enables an assessor to review an individual's multiple domains of function, health, social support, service use, and other health related information.
 It guides the development of individualized long term care plans and ensures the individual receives the right care within the least restrictive setting.
 The content of the assessment has three domains: functional status, health conditions and cognition.
 Within those domains are sub-categories such as activities of daily living, neurological condition, memory recall ability and decision making skills.
 The assessment is a web-based software application that provides immediate access to assessment outcomes and results.
 It enables information to be shared among providers and captures all assessment and care planning information in one location.
 The tool promotes service identification from a strength-based perspective.
 The assessment provides a validated level of care and assessment.
 Data garnered can be used across service settings and customized as needed for specific settings.
 Assessment outcomes include: Level of Care (LOC), clinical assessment protocols, quality indicators, care planning assistance, aggregate reports, ad hoc reporting and resource utilization groups.

-The HC-PRI instrument may be utilized for individuals who are transitioning out of a nursing home or hospital.
+The Hospital and Community Patient Review Instrument (HC-PRI) is the currently acceptable tool for determining NF level of care for individuals in a nursing facility or hospital.
+As such, the HC-PRI will be used to determine the level of care for individuals who are transitioning out of a nursing home or hospital until such time that a UAS-NY is completed.
+The UAS-NY assessment must be completed within 90 days of waiver eligibility.
 The HC-PRI instrument is used to identify medical events, including current medical diagnosis, prognosis, capabilities of the individual to perform Activities of Daily Living (ADL), and behavioral difficulties.
-The UAS-NY assessment will be conducted on these individuals within 90 days of his/her enrollment into the waiver.
+The UAS-NY assessment will be conducted on these individuals within 90 days of their enrollment into the waiver.
 NYS has done testing and compared the HC-PRI to the UAS-NY and the outcomes of the assessment tools were equivalent.
 The UAS-NY contained more information, which can assist in the service plan development.